oracle-livelabs/security/data-safe/api-schedule-audit-data-copy/api-schedule-audit-data-copy.md

 - Obtained an Oracle Cloud account and signed in to the Oracle Cloud Infrastructure Console
 - Prepared your environment for this workshop (see [Prepare Your Environment](?lab=prepare-environment))
-- Registered your target database with Oracle Data Safe (see [Register an Autonomous Database with Oracle Data Safe](?lab=register-autonomous-database))
+- Registered your target database with Oracle Data Safe (see [Register an Autonomous AI Database with Oracle Data Safe](?lab=register-autonomous-database))
 - Completed the [Copy Audit Data to Object Storage using the Oracle Data Safe REST API](?lab=api-copy-audit-data) lab.
 This lab is a continuation of that lab.